It makes you aware of the danger, motivates you to stay organized and prepared, and helps you calculate risks.

 Stay hydrated, cut out processed foods, and eat a healthy diet rich in complex carbohydrates, fruits and vegetables, and lean protein.

-Rapid, shallow breathing is common with anxiety.
-It can lead to a fast heart rate, dizziness or lightheadedness, or even a panic attack.
+Rapid, shallow breathing is familiar with anxiety.
+It can lead to a fast heart rate, dizziness, lightheadedness, or even a panic attack.

-Deep breathing exercises – the deliberate process of taking slow, even, deep breaths – can help restore normal breathing patterns and reduce anxiety.
+Deep breathing exercises – the deliberate process of taking slow, even, deep breaths – can help restore standard breathing patterns and reduce anxiety.

 Aromatherapy uses fragrant essential oils to promote health and wellness.
 The oils can be inhaled directly or added to a hot bath or diffuser.

 - It helps you relax.

 - Boost your mood.